Assembling your view…

 Data sourced from Census Bureau, Zillow, BLS, and Tax Foundation — current as of 2026

 The #1 spot goes to Joliet, and the breakdown explains why.
 Renters here pay $1,559/month — saving renters $4,032 per year compared to the national average.
-Meanwhile, Housing is the standout at index 91, keeping costs manageable.
+Meanwhile, Utilities is the standout at index 89, making it one of the cheapest in the country for that category.
 The weak spot?
-Healthcare at 98.
+Healthcare at 100.
 At a 21% rent-to-income ratio, there's genuine breathing room in the average household budget.

 If you're ready to act on this, three things to do next: 1) Click into the city pages for the top 3 and check rent trends — direction matters more than the snapshot.
 2) Run your income through the salary calculator for a personalized cost comparison.
 3) Compare your top two picks head-to-head on our comparison page.
 The data is here; the decision is yours.